-The Company has licensed certain provisional patent applications and know-how related to fusion proteins to treat cancer and other diseases that were not being developed by the Company.
-Shattuck Labs, Inc. ("Shattuck") paid the Company an initial license fee of \$0.05 million in June 2016 and is obligated to pay the Company fees upon its receipt of sublicensing income, achievement of certain milestones, and royalties upon sales of commercial products.
+The Company had licensed certain provisional patent applications and know-how related to fusion proteins to treat cancer and other diseases that were not being developed by the Company.
+Shattuck Labs, Inc. ("Shattuck") paid the Company an initial license fee of \$0.05 million in June 2016 and was obligated to pay the Company fees upon its receipt of sublicensing income, achievement of certain milestones, and royalties upon sales of commercial products.
 In March 2023, the Company received a milestone payment of \$0.1 million from Shattuck due to completion of a Phase 1A monotherapy dose escalation clinical trial of SL-172154.
+On January 29, 2024, the Company entered into a Patent Rights Sale and Assignment Agreement with Kopfkino IP, LLC ("Patent Agreement") pursuant to which, in exchange for \$1.0 million, the Company assigned its right, title, and interest in and under the exclusive license agreement it entered into with Shattuck.